Critical components in the world's computational infrastructure

 Key:

-Note: data here are not shuffled before sorting, but a random item in subarray is chosen as pivot
+Data here are not shuffled before sorting, but a random item in subarray is chosen as pivot (equivalent to shuffling).

 Partition in-place